SimiPK12/RASA-CHATBOT-PROJECT/README.md

 # RASA-CHATBOT-PROJECT
 🤖💬 Project Milestone: Rasa Chatbot Implementation in Python! 💬🤖

+Libraries used in this project:
+Rasa – Core framework for NLU & Dialogue Management NLTK – For text preprocessing and linguistic analysis pandas & numpy – For handling training datasets efficiently

 Excited to share my recent project on Rasa Chatbot development as part of my Machine Learning journey.

 This chatbot was built using Python + Rasa framework, focusing on: